Şayan Kadın

-Safiye Şayan Kadın (شایان قادین; "pure" and "Worthy; deserving"; 4 January 1853 - 15 March 1945) was the third Consort of Sultan Murad V of the Ottoman Empire.
+Safiye Şayan Kadın (شایان قادین; "pure" and "Worthy; deserving"; 4 January 1853 - 15 March 1945) was the third consort of Sultan Murad V of the Ottoman Empire.

 Biography

 Şayan Kadın was born on January 4, 1853, in Anapa.
-Her birth name was Safiye Zan and she was the daughter of Zan Batir Bey. Şayan had been formerly a member of the household of scholar Sıddık Molla.
-She entered the service of the Ottoman palace at a young age, and on 5 February 1869 at Dolmabahçe Palace, she became the third consort of Murad V, at the time Şehzade.
-Her exquisite blue eyes, blonde hair, and adorning rose-pink face made her a marvel in the art of feminine loveliness Murad's love and affection for her made other consorts jealous of her.
+Her birth name was Safiye Zan and she was the daughter of Zan Batir Bey. Şayan had been formerly a member of the household of the scholar Sıddık Molla.
+She entered the service of the Ottoman palace at a young age, and on 5 February 1869 at Dolmabahçe Palace, she became the third consort of Murad V, who was at the time Şehzade.
+Her exquisite blue eyes, blonde hair, and adorning rose-pink face made her a marvel in the art of feminine loveliness.
+Murad's love and affection for her made other consorts jealous of her.

 After sometime, Şayan became pregnant with her first child.
 Pertevniyal Sultan sent over her palace midwife to abort the child, because at the time it was forbidden for an Ottoman prince to have children before he became sultan and Murad had already obtained two exceptions to the rule.
 When the midwife arrived to abort the child, Murad obtained permission from Sultan Abdulaziz for this child to be aborted outside the villa.
-The pregnant Şayan was taken to the home of Dr. Mehmed Emin Pasha for the abortion, but at Murad's request, the doctor prepared a harmless concoction for her and sent her back to the prince's villa, while reporting to the palace that he had administrated treatment to induce abortion.
+The pregnant Şayan was taken to the home of Dr. Mehmed Emin Pasha for the abortion, but at Murad's request, the doctor prepared a harmless concoction for her and sent her back to the prince's villa, while reporting to the palace that he had administrated treatment to induce an abortion.
 Hatice Sultan was born in Murad's villa in Kurbağalıdere on 5 April 1870 and she was brought up concealed in the villa until Murad ascended the throne.